Professional Soldier: Plot

-Colonel Michael Donovan (McLaglen), a soldier of fortune and former U.S. Marine captain, is fed up with his latest job: keeping spoiled playboy George Foster (Michael Whalen) out of trouble from women and liquor in Paris.
-Thus, he is eager to accept when revolutionaries Valdis (Lumsden Hare) and Ledgard (Walter Kingsford) want to hire him to kidnap King Peter II, ruler of a country somewhere in the Balkans.
+Colonel Michael Donovan, a soldier of fortune and former U.S. Marine captain, is fed up with his latest job: keeping spoiled playboy George Foster out of trouble from women and liquor in Paris.
+Thus, he is eager to accept when revolutionaries Valdis and Ledgard want to hire him to kidnap King Peter II, ruler of a country somewhere in the Balkans.
 When a drunken Foster wakes up and interrupts their meeting, Donovan calls him his aide.

 Donovan and Foster reconnoiter at a masquerade ball held at the king's palace, but King Peter II does not make an appearance.
-Foster quickly falls in love with a woman there named Sonia (Gloria Stuart).
+Foster quickly falls in love with a woman there named Sonia.

-When the two men sneak back into the palace later that night, they are surprised to discover that King Peter II (Freddie Bartholomew) is just a boy.
+When the two men sneak back into the palace later that night, they are surprised to discover that King Peter II is just a boy.
 Donovan is too disgusted to want to abduct him, though Peter is thrilled at the idea of an adventure, thinking Donovan and Foster are Chicago gangsters, as were the protagonists in Damon Runyan's original story.
 However, when Countess Sonia stumbles upon the scene and raises the alarm, Donovan has no choice.
 Peter helpfully shows him a secret escape passage; a bound and gagged Sonia reluctantly goes with them to take care of the lad.

-As prearranged, the kidnappers take Peter to Lady Augusta (Constance Collier), who turns out to be Peter's former nurse.
-Donovan's employers succeed in overthrowing Gino (C. Henry Gordon) and installing their own reform government under the leadership of Stefan Bernaldo (Pedro de Cordoba).
+As prearranged, the kidnappers take Peter to Lady Augusta, who turns out to be Peter's former nurse.
+Donovan's employers succeed in overthrowing Gino, the leader of the government, and installing their own reform government under the leadership of Stefan Bernaldo.

 As time goes on, Donovan becomes very fond of Peter and vice versa.
 Donovan teaches Peter to play baseball and shoot craps, and entertains Peter with tall tales of his wartime exploits.
 At the same time Foster convinces Sonia he really does love her.
 However, that does not sway her from what she sees as her duty; she manages to send a message from a gypsy camp to Gino revealing where the king is being held.
 Peter and Donovan initially evade Gino's men, but are recaptured within sight of the palace.

 Peter orders Gino to release Donovan unharmed, but Gino secretly has him imprisoned.
-Gino tells supporter Prince Edric (Lester Matthews) to start rumors that the new regime has killed the very popular king.
+Gino tells supporter Prince Edric to start rumors that the new regime has killed the very popular king.
 Edric is aghast, grasping the implication that Gino intends to murder Peter.
-Sonia also realizes her mistake, and frees Donovan and Foster.
+Sonia also realizes her mistake and frees Donovan and Foster.
 With Foster's help, Donovan defeats the enemy by hand holding a M1917 Browning machine gun where he kills or captures all 250 of Gino's men just in time to save Peter from a firing squad.
 When Gino resists, Donovan shoots him.
 Later, a grateful Peter bestows a decoration on Donovan before they tearfully part.